oVirt/ovirt-site/source/develop/release-management/features/sla/aggregate-qos.md

 *   Network QoS sub tab under data centers will be renamed to QoS.
 *   QoS sub tab will contain a vertical tab control with 3 values: Network, Storage, CPU:

-each view will show a separate table including its limit, in All we’ll have a generic limit text, taken from IQoS, and the QoSType.
+each view will show a separate table including its limit, in All we’ll have a generic limit text, taken from `IQoS`, and the `QoSType`.

 *   [WiP] mockups to follow.